niller-g/mlops/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+We used Google Cloud Storage (GCS) for storing large datasets and model checkpoints via DVC, Google Cloud Build to automatically build Docker images when we push to main, and Secret Manager to store the Weights & Biases API key (retrieved in train.py).
+GCS replaced local storage for data files, Cloud Build integrated with our GitHub repo, and Secret Manager let us avoid hardcoding sensitive credentials.

 --- question 17 fill here ---